vjau/localcollections-persister/README.md

 	// true

 ### Creating the Collections
-For the Local Collections to be created, you have to create them through the factory with the createCollection(name) method.
+For the Local Collections to be created, you have to create them through the factory with the createCollection(name, options) method.

 	var factory = new LocalCollectionsPersister();
 	var fooColl = factory.createCollection("foo");